Fame came early for Reggaeton star Nicky Jam, and he admits he wasn't ready for it

 NICKY JAM: (Singing in Spanish).

-KELLY: Fame came early for Nicky Jam, and he admits he wasn't ready for it.
-But in recent years, he has made a return to music, among other creative ventures.
+BROWN: Fame came early for Nicky Jam, and he admits he wasn't actually ready for it.
+So he took a step back from music - that is, until recently.
 NPR's Enrique Rivera reports.

 ENRIQUE RIVERA, BYLINE: It's a hot afternoon in Medellin, Colombia, and one of the founding fathers of reggaeton music has just been dealt a harsh bit of news.